 Planting flowers and herbs is a traditional spring activity, even when you are a novice gardener.
 You can plant flowers in clay pots or garden boxes, but why not plant them in old discarded boots?
 It is an easy, do-it-yourself project that even the beginner can accomplish.

-You probably have an old pair of boots of shoes you no longer wear, but hate to throw out.
-Making a boot planter is a fun and easy way to keep your boots, and also put them to good use!
+You probably have an old pair of boots or shoes you no longer wear but hate to throw out.
+Making a boot planter is a fun and easy way to keep your boots and put them to good use!

 It only takes a few minutes to make a boot planter.
 All you need is a pair of boots, a drill & drill bit, potting soil, and some flowers to plant.

 Look in your closet or out in the garage to find some old boots.
-If you don't have any laying around, perhaps you can pick up some at your local thrift store.
+If you don't have any lying around, you can pick up some at your local thrift store.
 Boots can be made from any material, although rubber and leather are the easiest to work with.

-After choosing your boots, remove the insoles, and discard them.
-My boots had two insoles in each boot, so make certain you have removed all.
+After choosing your boots, remove and discard the insoles.
+My boots had two insoles in each boot, so make certain you have removed all of them.